 Coupon price / bond price x 100

-Let’s imagine Jane, who wants to earn fixed income payments while she saves aggressively for her son’s college education.
-She buys some Big Bank corporate bonds that have a price tag of $102.93 and come with a coupon of 4.65%.
+You want to earn fixed income payments while you save aggressively for your son’s college education.
+You buy some Big Bank corporate bonds that have a price tag of $102.93 and come with a coupon of 4.65%.

 The first step in this equation is figuring out the coupon’s annual price.
 Do this by multiplying the coupon percentage by 100: